monhacks/crystalinheritance/FAQ.md

 Final Boss:

 ### Spoilers below!

+### Wait, what's going on in historic Johto?

+The plot is partially inspired by the time of the Meiji Restoration in Japan ca. 1860.

+Outsiders have landed at the western port, demanding free access.
+It is known to the Emperor and his generals that Kanto surrendered to the outsiders and is in danger of becoming completely subsumed by the outsiders.

+Emperor Mejimi is influenced by General Adrinna to form an empire in Johto that will be united in its resistance to the outsiders.
+General Adrinna believes that the traditional attitudes of Johto are holding it back.
+Emperor Mejimi will assume a divine role to make his status unquestionable.
+Over time, General Adrinna grows more frustrated with Emperor Mejimi as she sees that he is not truly reforming Johto.

+The emperor's plan is opposed by the leaders of various towns in Johto.
+The resistance is organized by the character of Amos.

 ### Wait, who is this character?

 Hollis: Elder of Anarres Town.
+Amos: Leader of resistance to Mejimi.

 Mejimi: Emperor of Historic Johto.
-Loosely inspired by Emperor Meiji of Japan.
+Adrinna: General and aide to Mejimi, overseer of mining operation in historic Mt Mortar.
+Attempts to influence the player.

 Bobesh: General and aide to Mejimi, overseer of Gauldenrod.
 Kensey: General and aide to Mejimi, overseer of Trader's Landing.
-Adrinna: General and aide to Mejimi, overseer of mining operation in historic Mt Mortar.
-Samsara: Spiritual aide to Mejimi.

 Sandra: Elder of Gauldenrod.
+Vespera: Western Capital religious leader.
 Barbeau: Elder of Trader's Landing.
-Kanna: Hisuian leader.
+Kanna: Hisuian expedition leader.
-Amos: Leader of resistance to Mejimi.

 ### Where do I get the legendary Pokémon?